sebdah/procmon/README.md

 # Development

+## EditorConfig

+The project uses [EditorConfig](https://editorconfig.org/) for configuration of IDEs for development.
+Please make sure you have EditorConfig enabled in your IDE when developing, that will make your code abide to the coding guidelines automatically.

 ## Running tests

 The `Makefile` is configured for running tests unless you want to run it in your editor.
 Simply execute: